dunst-project/dunst-project.org/content/_index.md

         <i class="fa fa-pencil fa-stack-1x fa-inverse"></i>
     </span>
     <strong class="fmiddle">Rules</strong>
-    <p><i>Change the look or behavior of notifications matching a specified
+    <p><i>Change the look or behavior of notifications matching specific patterns.
-    pattern.
-You could use this to change the color of message notifications from your favorite jabber buddies, or to prevent important work email notifications from disappearing until you manually dismiss them.</i></p>
+    You could use this to change the color of notifications from your favorite buddies, or to prevent important work notifications from disappearing until you manually dismiss them.</i></p>
 </div>

 <hr class="features">